Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 Indecent Images Sentencing Guidelines

-The Sentencing Council publishes a Definitive Guideline that judges and magistrates must follow when determining sentences for indecent images offences.
-These guidelines ensure consistency across the Crown Court and Magistrates’ Court while allowing flexibility for the specific facts of each case.
+The Sentencing Council publishes a Definitive Guideline for child pornography offences that judges and magistrates must follow when determining sentences for indecent images offences (though please note that they are revised on a regular basis).
+The Definitive Guideline ensures consistency across the Crown Court and Magistrates’ Court while allowing flexibility for the specific facts of each case.

 • The category of image (A, B, or C)